MapcreatorIO/api-docs/source/v1/wrapper.html.md

 const colors = await api.users.select('me').colors.list();
 ```

-These examples assume that an instance of the api exists and is authenticated.
-See the node and web authentication examples for more information on authenticating.

 The wrapper exposes relations which return proxies.
 These proxies can be used to either build a route to a resource or to fetch resources.
 This means that `api.users.get('me')` is the same as calling the route `/v1/users/me`.
 All proxies expose the methods `new`, `list` and `lister`.
 Most proxies expose the methods `select` and `get`.

+<br/><br/>

 ```js
 // Case translation